A Pedagogy for Ourselves

 Connecting to Children

-The rough turning in a Pedagogy for Ourselves begins with the four modules of Connecting to Children.
-These address being positive, being playful, being informative, and being attentive to learning, the basics, in my mind, so I want to call attention to that year-long, cooperative opportunity that at least a thousand people have completed and found vital to their effectiveness.
-Those are the D Level performances that demonstrate both understanding and ability, like getting that hunk of tree smooth enough to start shaping the bowl.
+Connecting to Children is a year-long, cooperative opportunity that at least a thousand people have completed and found vital to their effectiveness.
+Those are the D Level Performances that demonstrate both understanding and ability to use foundational skills, like getting that hunk of rock in shape to make its contribution.

 Four Leadership Contexts